This post contains affiliate links for your convenience. View our full disclosure policy here.

 I don’t know how it’s possible but the 100th Day of School is already right around the corner!
 On this day, I like to take the time to celebrate with some super fun 100th Day-themed activities.
 These cute and free printable bookmarks and engaging reading activities for the 100th Day will help make the entire school day special!

-*Pair with our Emergent Readers for Early Learners Mega BUNDLE!
+*Pair with our Easy Readers for Early Learners Mega BUNDLE!

 10 Reading Activities for the 100th Day of School